AlterV2/Unoffical-Annex-Mods/Annex K1/LGX lite mount/README.md

 3d printed LGX lite mount should fit both K1 and K2.

+Updated version of the mount I'm currently using.
+I made it slightly thicker and reduced the chamfer for better printability.

 Print settings